-Hardwood staircases can make a statement on the look and feel of your home.
-Whether building a new modern staircase or cladding your old one, your new hardwood stairs will have a positive impact.
+Hardwood stairs make a great first impression.
+Whether building a new modern staircase or cladding your old one, new hardwood stairs will have a positive impact on the look and feel of your home.
 There are tread and cladding options to consider when putting hardwood on your stairs.
 View some examples below or check out our portfolio.

 Winders: Winders are wedge-shaped treads for curved or winding staircases matched to templates made on site.
 They are available with all the custom features of straight treads such as bowed or heavy nosings.